 Cities: Birmingham, Boston, Chattanooga, Columbus, Detroit, Miami, Milwaukee, Minneapolis-St. Paul, Nashville, Pittsburgh, Salt Lake City, San Antonio, Seattle, San Jose.

-Can Cities Beat the Heat?: A Comparative Analysis of Climate Actions and Change Enablers in 14 U.S. Cities
+Can Cities Beat the Heat?
+An Analysis of Climate Actions in 14 U.S. Cities

-Can Cities Beat the Heat?: A Comparative Analysis of Climate Actions and Change Enablers in 14 U.S. Cities
+Can Cities Beat the Heat?
+An Analysis of Climate Actions in 14 U.S. Cities

 Published: